 This plan assumes a stable demand is placed on the organisation and that there is no significant change in our statutory remit.
-This will of course be impacted by Brexit and whilst the likelihood of any change is unknown at present, the impact will be significant.
+This will of course be impacted by Brexit and whilst the likelihood of any change is still largely unknown at present (albeit we are better able to quantify this through the current Brexit programme budget for planning purposes), the impact will be significant.

 This is especially the case when we consider the work that will need to be undertaken to accommodate inevitable changes to our strategic output and delivery of core activities.
 It also has the potential to fundamentally impact the nature of the change to our role and what it might be going forward - as well as any work required to enact the change being compressed over extremely short and challenging timescales.